ferdium/ferdium-app/CONTRIBUTING.md

 #### Node.js, npm, node-gyp

-Please make sure you are running the exact node version used by the developers/contributors as specified in the [nvmrc file](./.nvmrc).
+Please make sure you are conforming to the `engines` requirements used by the developers/contributors as specified in the [package.json file](./package.json#engines).

-Currently, these are the combinations of system dependencies that work on an intel-based machines for MacOS/Linux/Windows (building on an ARM-based machine is still a work-in-progress due to node-sass native dependencies)
+Currently, these are the combinations of system dependencies that work for MacOS/Linux/Windows:

 ```bash
 node -v